rkooyenga/rkooyenga.github.io/README.md

 ### about
 This area and org hasn't been used much nor at all for years.
 But thats probably going to change and I'm likely going to build out a jekyll blog and revisit some old projects and discuss them here soon.

-> note: i wrote this summary before the above content existed, so I'm clearly following thru :)*

 <!--
 #### personal stuff